ciphermenial/ciphermenial.github.io/_posts/2022-07-19-my-haproxy-config.md

     # Redirect HTTP to HTTPS with code 301
     http-request redirect scheme https code 301

-# Frontend for SNI Passthrough
+# Frontend for redirecting internal or external traffic to the frontend with the required certificate.
 frontend fe_redirect
     bind *:443
     mode tcp